Sequential Auditing for f-Differential Privacy: Experiments

 \section{Experiments}

-In the experiments we focus on two main settings: First, the blackbox setting where the analyst only observes outputs of the mechanism.
-Second, the whitebox setting, where in addition to outputs, prior knowledge of the mechanism is available, e.g. on the class of noising distributions.
-We first formulate the general setup under which we evaluate our methodology.
+In this section, we evaluate the proposed sequential auditor.
+We first consider controlled ground-truth benchmarks in both blackbox and whitebox settings.
+In the blackbox setting, the analyst observes only mechanism outputs, whereas in the whitebox setting, the analyst additionally has prior knowledge about the mechanism, such as the class of noising distributions.
+We then compare our method with the sequential $(\varepsilon,\delta)$-DP auditor proposed by~\cite{gonzalez2025sequentially}.
+Finally, we demonstrate in a realistic one-run DP-SGD canary audit, how our sequential pipeline can reduce the number of canary scores needed for auditing.
+We now formulate the common setup for the ground-truth experiments below.

-\paragraph{Setup} Our experimental framework follows the well-established and accepted methodology for estimating and auditing various notions of differential privacy (see e.g. \cite{lowerbounds, askingeneral}): Throughout, we consider neighboring databases $D, D' \in [0,1]^r$ with $r = 10$ records.
+\paragraph{Setup for controlled ground-truth experiments.} Our experimental framework follows the well-established and accepted methodology for estimating and auditing various notions of differential privacy (see e.g. \cite{lowerbounds, askingeneral}): Throughout, we consider neighboring databases $D, D' \in [0,1]^r$ with $r = 10$ records.
 A standard choice in the literature, which maximizes the $\ell_1$-distance while preserving adjacency, is

 though similar behavior is observed for other adjacent pairs.
 For the choice of databases, we also refer to \cite{lowerbounds}.
 We denote by $S(x) = \sum_{i=1}^{10} x_i$ the summary statistic used in our additive-noise experiments.